jonathanharrell/cjarellano-v2/content/posts/are-you-afraid-of-the-dark-top-10-episodes.md

 **The Tale of the Twisted Claw** - Serving as the show’s premiere episode, this is the Midnight Society's not-so-subtle riff on "The Monkey's Paw."
 It features a pulsating percussive score that becomes something of an earworm, as well as two kids with ridiculous accents that I think are supposed to be, like, New Jersey mafia.

-**The Tale of the Laughing in the Dark** - This fan-fave installment features a great all-time villain in Zeebo the Clown, but it’s marred by shitty, unsympathetic characters (despite one of them being played by one of my favorite Nickelodeon stars, *The Tomorrow People*’s Christian Tessier).
+**The Tale of the Laughin in the Dark** - This fan-fave installment features a great all-time villain in Zeebo the Clown, but it’s marred by flimsy characters (despite one of them being played by one of my favorite Nickelodeon stars, *The Tomorrow People*’s Christian Tessier).

 **The Tale of the Phone Police** - An offbeat offering from the show’s glory days of Season 3, this episode - about a police force that imprisons prank callers - gets points for a novel premise.
 These days, they’d be the “Troll Police,” which Reddit needs to make into a real thing.